daylimnya/progra_avanzada_repo/README.md

 ### Description
 The menu displays the on screen for the user.
 This function allows the user to choose playing between the games already described before or stop the interaction with a goodbye message.
+This function was designed by Camila Maire on cami-branch